Castyblank320/CleanFixLauncher/README.md

 So this tool does exactly that: it uses **symbolic links** (symlinks) to overlay the fix folder on top of the game folder.
 When you launch, it temporarily moves original files to `%TEMP%`, creates links to the fix files, and restores everything when the game exits (or thanks to the crash recovery button).

+## Why not just use an existing mod manager or tool?

+Because almost every tool out there is designed for **specific games** or expects **hardcoded folder names** (like `Mods/`, `plugins/`, `data/`).
+They fail when:

+- You have an online‑fix that replaces the main `.exe` or core `.dll` files.
+- The fix has its own folder structure that doesn't match what the tool expects.

+**Universal Mod Manager doesn't care what game it is.**
+It doesn't ask for a "mods folder" or a "profile".
+It just takes **your game folder** and **your fix folder** – both must have the same internal structure – and overlays the fix at runtime.
+That's it.
+Works for any game, any fix, any folder layout.

 ## Screenshot

 ![Main window](screenshot.png)